-Sanctions range from expressions of disapproval, through withdrawal of privileges, to referral to the head teacher, letters to parents and, ultimately and in the last resort, exclusion (following the LA guidelines).
+Sanctions range from expressions of disapproval, through withdrawal of privileges, to referral to the headteacher, letters to parents and, ultimately and in the last resort, exclusion (following the LA guidelines).
 Most instances of poor behaviour are relatively minor and can be adequately dealt with through minor sanctions.
 It is important that the sanction is not out of proportion to the offence.
-Where anti-social, disruptive or aggressive behaviour is frequent sanctions alone are ineffective.
-In such cases careful evaluation of the curriculum on offer, classroom organisation and management, and whole school procedures should take place to eliminate these as contributory factors.
-Additional specialist help and advice from the Educational Psychologist or Behaviour Support Service may be necessary in discussion with the head teacher.
+Where antisocial, disruptive or aggressive behaviour is frequent, sanctions alone are ineffective.
+In such cases careful evaluation of the curriculum on offer, classroom organisation and management, and whole school procedures will take place to eliminate these as contributory factors.
+Additional specialist help and advice from the Educational Psychologist or Behaviour Support Service may be necessary in discussion with the headteacher.